-Plaintiffs also contend the regulations violate the ACA because plaintiffs believe they did not exist in final form for one year prior to going into effect.
+Louisiana College also contends the regulations violate the ACA because it believes they did not exist in final form for one year prior to going into effect.
 This argument is based on a misunderstanding of both the ACA and the regulations.
 The provision of the ACA to which plaintiff refers, 42 U.S.C. § 300gg-13(b), requires only that there be a minimum interval of not less than one year between the date on which a recommendation or guideline is issued-here, the HRSA Guidelines-and the plan year for which the coverage of the services included in that recommendation or guideline must take effect.
 See 75 Fed.
-Reg. at 41,729, AR at 229.
-That requirement is clearly satisfied here: HRSA published its guidelines on August 1, 2011, see HRSA Guidelines, supra, and these regulations apply for plan years beginning on or after January 1, 2014, see 78 Fed.
-Reg. at 39,870, AR at 2.
-Nothing in the ACA prevents defendants from amending the regulations as they have done here, and because the required interval relates only to the issuance of new recommendations or guidelines, nothing in the ACA requires defendants to provide an interval of one year between the promulgation of these amendments and the date on which the required coverage must take effect.
+Reg. at 41,729.
+That requirement is

-&lt;sup>21 To the extent plaintiffs attempt to raise any alleged insufficiencies or improprieties as to the prior, interim final rules, they are simply irrelevant.
-The regulations plaintiffs challenge here are an entirely different set of regulations.
+17 To the extent Louisiana College attempts to raise any alleged insufficiencies or improprieties as to the prior, interim final rules, they are simply irrelevant.
+The regulations Louisiana College challenges here are an entirely different set of regulations.
 The relevant question is whether defendants complied with the APA as to these regulations, and as shown below, there is no question that they did.